carfreesc/carfreesc.github.io/notes.md

 Let me opine on a few specific roads.

 * **Foster Avenue** is just a block up from Beaver Ave and is my go-to route for getting places in town: take Foster to the correct cross street and then head in.
 (Yes, I live south of downtown.)
 It is a designated bike route for (almost) its entire length, although there is no bike lane except for one small stretch.
 However, it is not a through street for cars, which are blocked by Central Parklet and an island in Atherton St.  It is usually pretty quiet traffic-wise, although party-wise it gets a little rowdy on the weekends through frat row.
-For some reason Google Maps is not aware that you can bike Foster end-to-end so it spits out some weird routes; ignore it.
+For some reason Google Maps is not aware that you can bike Foster end-to-end so it spits out some weird detours; ignore it.

-The worst crossing on this route is at Atherton, which does not have a light but does have a pedestrian island in the middle.
-There also is some kind of sign suspended over the road suggesting that cars might consider yielding to pedestrians.
-Having made this crossing afoot or apedal several thousand times since the installation of the sign, I can say with some confidence that it has no impact on driver behavior whatsoever; you can stand in the middle of the road in a thunderstorm and still watch a dozen cars go by.
-Nevertheless the planning commission is considering dropping $60k of precious transit money installing another one of these gadgets at Fairmount, another dangerous and popular crossing in need of actual improvement.
+The worst crossing on this route is at Atherton, which does not have a light but does have a pedestrian island in the middle, wide enough to accommodate a bike.
+There is also a sign suspended over the road gently suggesting that cars might consider yielding to pedestrians, though it seems to have little effect.

 * **Calder Way** is an alley between Beaver and College with a lot less traffic than either.
 However, many businesses receive their deliveries there and riding can still be a little dicey.
 It is also one-way through much of downtown.
-I think there have been some rumblings in borough council about bike and pedestrian improvements to Calder, which would be great, but I am not plugged-in enough to know what (if anything) is actually going to happen.
-For now, it's a fine option if you just want to go a couple blocks downtown.
+There are rumblings about turning it into a better bike and ped route in the future, but this is years down the road.
+Note that Calder is now blocked by a fence at Atherton for reasons beyond my understanding.

 * Most cross streets to Beaver and College in the downtown area are basically fine to ride on.
 Some I find especially convenient depending on how far west I am and which one-ways are the right way are **Gill**, **Garner**, **Allen**, **Hetzel**, and **Locust**.
 The big roads to avoid are **Atherton** and **University**.
-On the west side, **Buckhout** is bad between College and Beaver.
+On the west side, **Buckhout** is bad between College and Beaver, as this block is part of State Route 26.

 * **Allen St** is a conundrum.
 On the downtown side of Foster, it has no bike lane, but I ride it all the time.
 Just take the whole lane if you need to.
 On the out-of-town side of Foster, it has a bike lane, but I avoid it: cars often blast down the hill and there's a weird intersection at McCormick.
 I find Pugh a block over to be a bit more peaceful.